michelenatale/Cryptography/C-Abi-Bridge-Aot/Docs/AcademicProposal/AcademicProposal_ETH_EPFL_EN.md

 The C‑ABI‑Bridge‑AOT technology addresses a central challenge in modern system architecture: reproducible, deterministic, and security‑critical interoperability between Ahead‑Of‑Time compiled modules and native C libraries.
 This topic is highly relevant in both theoretical and practical research, touching compiler design, cryptography, system security, and formal modeling.

+### 1.1 Reference to the Executive Summary

+A concise institutional overview of the project is available in the file [**ExecutiveSummary.md**](ExecutiveSummary.md).
+It summarizes the key architectural, security‑related, and organizational aspects and serves as an entry point for professors and academic decision‑makers.

 ## 2. Architectural Foundations

 The architecture defines a deterministic and strictly bounded C‑ABI interface independent of runtime environments.
 This enables: